NFL parlay, best longshot picks for the Week 6 schedule

 For Week 6, one of the model's parlay picks is backing the Colts at the alternate line of -9.5 against the Cardinals, a bet that returns +160.
 The standard spread is Colts -5.5, but the model has spotted an opportunity to go much bigger here.

 With Daniel Jones now the starting quarterback and Anthony Richardson in a reserve role, the Colts are banking on stability and experience under center.
 Through the first five weeks of the 2025 season, Indianapolis has averaged over 24 points per game while ranking in the top half of the league in total offense and rushing yards behind a resurgent Jonathan Taylor.
-The defense, anchored by veterans like DeForest Buckner, has taken a step forward in 2025.
+The defense, anchored by veterans like DeForest Buckner, has taken a step forward in 2025 and has allowed the third-fewest points.
 See the rest of the picks in the Week 6 NFL parlay here.

 New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.